 Risk factors for CTEPH

-CTEPH can occur without any known cause; however, certain factors are known to increase the risk of developing the disease, including:
+CTEPH can occur in people without a history of blood clots in the lungs.
+However, certain factors are known to increase the risk of developing the disease, including:

 - Spleen removal

-- Chronic inflammatory disorders such as osteomyelitis (an infection in a bone) or inflammatory bowel disease (IBD)
+- Chronic inflammatory disorders such as a bone infection known as bone osteomyelitis, or inflammatory bowel disease

 - Thyroid replacement therapy